Downeast Friends of the Folk Arts

 DEFFA is a non-profit membership organization whose goal is to nurture and promote the living traditions of folk music and dance in Maine.

-AFTMD is delighted to be part of DEFFA’s annual scholarship offering for 2023.
+AFTMD is delighted to be part of DEFFA’s annual scholarship offering.
 This scholarship supports one Maine-based DEFFA member in attending a summer camp/festival of their choosing, and is valued at $350.
 We are happy to partner with DEFFA so that a DEFFA scholarship recipient who chooses to attend AFTMD will receive the rest of their tuition costs from our own scholarship fund, resulting in a scholarship for full tuition.

 DEFFA’s scholarship form can be found here.
 Their applications close on May 30 – however our own scholarship applications close on January 31, so anyone hoping to choose AFTMD as their program must apply by January 31.

 The Maine Celtic Celebration is a family-oriented weekend celebrating the rich Celtic heritage, culture, and hospitality found along the Coast of Maine.
 The 2024 Celebration, held July 19-21, 2024, will be their 18th Annual event!
 They are an all-volunteer group of community members and they look forward to welcoming you to their celebration!

 Concord Community Music School